 EA is to implement this component after completion of work by SECO consultants for WB-financed projects (Syrdarya, Bukhara and Samarkand provinces).

 Contractors and suppliers have availed technical trainings to WSS operators with equal access by men and women in subproject towns.
-Moreover, recently adopted Government resolution no.306 dd.
+Moreover, the Government resolution no.306 dd.
 30 October 2015 outlines the training and capacity development of WSS specialists in financial, performance and operational management.

 Customer care units are established in State Unitary Enterprises _Suvokava_, its city and district branches.